When a card is used to make a purchase, an authorization request is made which is approved or declined based on the following steps:

 - Stripe sends an

-- If you do not respond to the webhook within 2 seconds, Stripe uses your default settings to approve or decline the authorization.
+- If you do not approve or decline the authorization within 2 seconds, Stripe uses your default settings to approve or decline the authorization

-amount is deducted from your Issuing balance and held in reserve until the authorization is either captured or voided.
-Once captured, a transaction is created, and the
+amount is deducted from your Issuing balance and held in reserve until the authorization is either captured, voided, or expired without capture.
+If declined, the status is set to

 status of the authorization is set to